jamestvu/Surferpedia-1/README.md

 It also allows the administrator to edit and delete surfers to maintain accuracy of the database.

 There are currently 32 surfers in the database 11 female 11 males and 10 groms.
+The carousel seen in the top image will be comprised of three random surfers from the database.

 It also has a random surfer feature where it takes you to a random surfers page if you want to find out about someone new.